ZarnackGroup/racoon_clip/docs/tutorial.rst

 Demultiplexing
 ^^^^^^^^^^^^^^^^^
 Demultiplexing is at the moment only possible for single-end read data.
-Both the UMI and the barcode need to be positioned in the beginning of the read.
+Both the UMI and the barcode need to be positioned at the beginning of the read.

 - **demultiplex** (True/False): *default False*; Whether demultiplexing still has to be done.
-- **barcodes_fasta** (path to fasta): Path to fasta file of antisense sequences of used barcodes.
+- **barcodes_fasta** (path to fasta): Path to fasta file of antisense sequences of the used barcodes.
 Not needed if data is already demultiplexed.
 UMI sequences should be added as N.

 This is an example of a barcode fasta for an iCLIP experiment.
 It is important that the barcode names (after >) are exactly the same as the specified sample names and the names of the input read files.
 The UMIs are added as Ns.